 NPV for each treatment system was calculated using Equation 19 (Fuller and Petersen 1996).
-Real discount rates of five and three percent were used in the low and high cost scenarios, respectively.
+A real discount rate of three percent was used in the cost analysis.
 The analysis does not include escalation rates beyond the standard inflation rate for any cost categories except for energy costs (Fuller and Petersen 1996).
 The LCCA was performed in constant (non-inflated) dollars and uses a real discount rate corresponding to the constant dollar method.
 Electricity was escalated according to 2017 annual energy escalation factors in the California region (Lavappa et al. 2017).
 Energy escalation factors are applied by multiplying base year energy cost by the escalation factor corresponding to the appropriate calendar year.
 Energy escalation factors are included in Appendix Table A-3.